What is Spread Betting? Spread Betting UK Explained

 Here’s a quickfire guide on how to start spread betting UK right now:

-- Step 1: Open an account with spread betting broker Capital.com
+- Step 1: Open an account with a spread betting broker.

-- Step 2: Deposit a minimum of £20 or start trading via the free demo account
+- Step 2: Deposit a funds or start trading via the free demo account

 - Step 4: Place a long or short order – depending on whether you think the asset will rise or fall in value